CBIIT/ccdi-federation-mcp-sse/README.md

-# CCDI Federation MCP SSE Server
+# CCDI Federation Model Context Protocol (MCP) server

 This project implements a Model Context Protocol (MCP) server for the Childhood Cancer Data Initiative (CCDI) Federation, enabling real-time communication using Server-Sent Events (SSE).
 It provides standardized endpoints for accessing and managing biological sample and file metadata across the CCDI Federation, supporting integration with MCP-compatible clients and tools.